gb160/gb160.github.io/info.md

 <a href="https://paypal.me/fccdjifly/15GBP" class="donate"><img src="https://gb160.github.io/paypal.png" height="100" alt="Donate"></a>

-Do not select 'Paying for goods or services' or a handling fee to paypal will be charged.
+If you select 'Paying for goods or services' a handling fee to paypal will be charged, in which case the price is £17 (UK/GBR)

 Please put your email address in the PayPal reference so I know who you are, and send me a quick email confirming your payment has been made, PayPal notifications are very often late/non existent.